Uggah/YeOldeGrep/README.md

 `mvn package`

+When the process of building finishes, you should find the jar-file in the folder `target`

 ### How to use
 When the JRE is present and installed correctly you should be able to use the following command structure: